jonathanxie/octopress/source/_posts/2014-11-03-setting-up-a-loopback-application.markdown

 18. From the root directory of your LoopBack project run: `node server/create-test-data.js`

-    If all goes well you should see the following output:
+    If all went well, you should see the following output:

     ```
     Record created: { email: 'foo@bar.com',